activatedgeek/blog/site/contents/phil/psych/kb-org.md

 cat: psych
 ---

-Personal knowledge organization [^a] is a very intimate choice.
+Personal knowledge organization is a very intimate choice.
+An alternate (admittedly fancy) expression I came across was _Digital garden_.
 Something that works for one, may not work for another.
 Instead of providing a system, I'm going meta - a system to think about knowledge organization.
 Outlining the key philosophical principles allows clarity of thought.
 This document should prove helpful to anyone